Given the recent fall to over seven fiat Chinese yuan currency units versus $1 fiat US dollar's value.

 How much longer can these record eastern physical gold flows go on without disrupting the gold spot price to the upside?

 Gold remains the only asset on the planet for which China can buy 50-75% of global mine output for 6 straight years and have the price do...nothing.— Luke Gromen (@LukeGromen) December 7, 2018

 Cash-settled futures on a monetary asset doing their job (dampening prices) = None of this will matter until it matters. https://t.co/iqdAIEGJE8

-China US trade wars, increased tariffs, trillion in alleged intellectual property thefts, and growing US treasury sanctions against China all potentially lead into larger economic warfare.
+China-US trade wars, increased tariffs, trillion in alleged intellectual property thefts, and growing US treasury sanctions against China all potentially lead to broader economic warfare.

 As this trade war wages on, it is fair to expect China will want more power over choosing pricing terms, international payment infrastructures, commodity pricing in yuan, and payment settlement options for trade.

-The Chinese are still openly acquiring more physical gold bullion, but at some point in the near future, China could certainly play its gold card if she decided it was in her long term interest in doing so.
-This would likely then be accompanied by a much higher gold price compared to fiat currencies at the time.
+The Chinese are still openly acquiring more physical gold bullion, but at some point soon, China could undoubtedly play its gold card if she decided it was in her long term interest in doing.
+It could likely then be accompanied by a much higher gold price compared to fiat currencies at the time.

-Chances are also high given the data and evidence that by now, China already has the ability to declare more gold reserves than the USA’s supposed 8,133.5 tonnes.
+Chances are also high given the data and evidence that by now, China already can declare more gold reserves than the USA’s supposed 8,133.5 tonnes.
 Perhaps double or more than the USA claims to have officially.